-- A complaint can be made verbally, by phone or in person, or in writing via post, email or on our social media channels, from any person or organisation external to Money and Mental Health.
-Contact details for complaints may be found below. - In making a complaint people can expect to be listened to, treated with respect and for their concerns to be taken seriously. - All complaint information will be handled sensitively, telling only those who need to know and following any relevant data protection requirements. - Money and Mental Health will endeavour to resolve complaints as quickly and as efficiently as possible. - A senior member of staff will be notified of all complaints, whether or not they are resolved, within one working day of the complaint being received by a member of staff.
-If a complaint is made in writing, a member of staff is only deemed to have received it when they see it (on one of their working days) rather than when it arrived in their inbox, post or social media account.
-If a complainant receives an out of office message, complaints can be forwarded to contact@moneyandmentalhealth.org to avoid delay. - The senior member of staff who has been notified will record the complaint in the Money and Mental Health complaints log.
+- A complaint can be made by phone, in person, or in writing via post, email or on our social media channels, from any person or organisation external to Money and Mental Health.
+(Contact details for complaints may be found below) - In making a complaint people can expect to be listened to, treated with respect and for their concerns to be taken seriously. - All complaint information will be handled sensitively, telling only those who need to know and following any relevant data protection requirements. - Money and Mental Health will endeavor to resolve complaints as quickly and as efficiently as possible. - The head of the relevant team will be notified of all complaints, whether or not they are resolved, within three days of the complaint being received, and a record of the complaint will be made in the Money and Mental Health complaints log.

-The complaint process
+The formal complaint process

-Stage one
+Stage 1

-- Where possible, we will make every effort to resolve your complaint at the initial point of contact. - Where it is not possible to resolve the complaint at the initial point of contact, a member of staff with the appropriate level of seniority will be appointed to investigate the matter. - An acknowledgement of receipt of a complaint will be provided within five working days of receipt.
-This will provide details of who is dealing with the complaint and the likely timescale for resolution. - We aim to provide a final response to a complainant within 30 days from acknowledgement of the complaint.
+- Where possible, we will make every effort to resolve your initial complaint at the first point of contact. - Where it is not possible to resolve the complaint at the initial point of contact, the complainant will be offered the option to escalate this further as a formal complaint.
+If that offer is taken up, a member of staff with the appropriate level of seniority will be appointed to investigate the matter. - An acknowledgement of the formal complaint will be provided within five working days.
+This will provide details of who is dealing with the complaint and the likely timescale for resolution. - We aim to provide a final response to a complainant within 30 days.
 On the rare occasion that an investigation is not completed within this timeframe, the complainant can expect to receive an update of the progress of the investigation, and an indication of when a full reply will be given. - Whether the complaint is upheld or not, the final response will provide brief details of the actions we have taken to investigate the matter, the conclusions reached, the reasons for this, and any further action taken as a result of the investigation.

-Stage two
+Stage 2